WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 :::details
 ### What happens when I install the wrong package for macOS?

-Wasabi won't start or it will crash on startup.
+Wasabi will crash on startup or run significantly slower than it should.
 This will not harm your computer.
 :::